shertu/laravel-vue-template/README.md

 ## Laravel OpenAPI

-To connect the Vue front-end framework to the Laravel back-end framework use [Laravel OpenAPI](https://vyuldashev.github.io/laravel-openapi/) and the `make openapi` command.
+To connect the Vue front-end framework to the Laravel back-end framework use Laravel OpenAPI and the `make openapi` command.

+The documentation for Laravel OpenAPI can be found [here.](https://vyuldashev.github.io/laravel-openapi/)